Gender and Chemicals: Issues, Stakeholders, Strategies; and Gender and SAICM Beyond 2020

 Stakeholder Analysis: We looked at SAICM and other relevant international policy processes in terms of which gender aspects they have been included, which organisations, networks and individual gender experts that have been engaged, and which organisations working on gender and sustainable development issues have not been engaged and why.

 Communication and Engagement: Based on the gender and stakeholder analyses, we developed communication and engagement activities aiming to identify tools and measures that could help improve the integration of gender aspects in the SAICM process and motivate women’s organisations and networks as well as individual gender experts to engage in the process.

 Policy Suggestions: We developed policy suggestions for a framework of SAICM Beyond 2020 and are advocating in the SAICM process and other related fora.

 Publications: There’s a project website sharing information about the on-going work and results, links to relevant organisations and processes.
 It includes a blog series with brief articles, an occasional newsletter, tweets and more: www.gender-chemicals.org.

 We are seeking to talk to colleagues from women’s organisations, governments, UN and other stakeholders as well as individual experts to discuss questions relating to the project activities and goals.
 If you would be prepared to discuss gender and chemicals issues, relevant processes and strategies with us, please let us know!

 Dr Minu Hemmati, project lead, Associate, MSP Institute – minu.hemmati(at)msp-institute.org

 Anna Holthaus, project coordinator, MSP Institute – anna.holthaus(at)msp-institute.org

-We thank the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety for their generous support for this project.
+We thank the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety for their generous, continued support for this project.